Juan-Nathan/nlp-network-analysis/README.md

 # 📚 NLP & Network Analysis on a Document Corpus

-This project applies Natural Language Processing (NLP) and Network Analysis techniques in R to analyze a collection of documents from three distinct genres: **Politics**, **Sport**, and **Reviews**.
+This project applies Natural Language Processing (NLP) and Network Analysis techniques using R to analyze a collection of documents from three distinct genres: **Politics**, **Sport**, and **Reviews**.
 The workflow involves preprocessing raw text data, generating a document-term matrix (DTM), clustering documents, analyzing sentiment, and constructing multiple types of networks—document, token, and bipartite—to explore deeper relationships in the corpus.

 ## 📁 Corpus Overview